 “Two roads diverged in a wood and I – I took the one less traveled by, and that has made all the difference.”
 Robert Frost

-Traveling with your parents is unsurprisingly a very different kettle of fish to traveling with a busload of your peers but nonetheless still a good one.
-Last time I spent my nights in hostels eating cheap noodles and drinking cheap beer, this time round evenings where spent in far nicer accommodation eating my mothers home cooked food, both scenarios have their merits and I’m glad I have been able to experience the two.
+Travelling with your parents is, unsurprisingly, a very different kettle of fish to travelling with a busload of your peers but nonetheless still a good one.
+Last time I spent my nights in hostels eating cheap noodles and drinking cheap beer, this time round our evenings were spent in far nicer accommodation eating my mothers home cooked food.
+Both scenarios have their merits and I’m glad I have been able to experience the two.